AvirukBasak/esoteric-assembly/README.md

 ERR> [LINE: 1] Invalid operand '%a $5' for opcode 'set'
 ```
 The trouble is that the delimiting space b/w the two
-operands of `set` become a not ignored and the whole
+operands of `set` doesn't get ignored and the whole
 thing hence becomes a single operand.

 ## List of all errors